 Unstable Cole's Haunted Recollections/Memories/Dreams Were The Witnessing of His Own Death (as a Young Boy) During an Airport Shooting When He Was Mistakenly Gunned Down by Police While Pursuing the Perpetrator of the Virus - Dr. Peters

-The film was a remake of the short French science-fiction film, La Jetee (1962, Fr.) in which a man from a post-apocalyptic future was sent back in time to rescue the future.
-He had an obsessive memory of a woman during a shooting incident at the airport.
-When he returned to that past time period, he found the woman but was killed.
+This sci-fi-thriller was a remake of the short French science-fiction featurette film, La Jetee (1962, Fr.).
+In the early 1960s film, a prisoner from a post-apocalyptic future in Paris was sent back in time to rescue the future.
+During his time travels, he had an obsessive memory of a woman (Hélène Chatelain) during a deadly shooting incident at the Orly airport.
+When he returned to that past time period later in the film, he found the woman but was about to be murdered.
 In his final moments of life, he realized that the haunting shooting which he witnessed as a child was of his own death.

 Cole's many time travels first went awry when he ended up in Baltimore in 1990 (rather than 1996) and was placed in a mental institution where he met eccentric, insane animal activist Jeffrey Goines (Brad Pitt), the son of prominent virologist Dr. Goines (Christopher Plummer), and was treated by psychiatrist Dr. Kathryn Railly (Madeleine Stowe).
 The delusional Cole also time-traveled to the WWI era in France, and then to late 1996, where he and Dr. Railly eventually joined together in Philadelphia and she became his love-interest.
 She began to believe his story about a future virus plague.